-The EAC Management reported that the position of Court Administrator has been held by Mr. Stanley Mono in acting capacity to-date due to delays by the Council of Ministers to approve recruitment of a substantive position holder.
-The Management also concurs with the audit finding that acting for such a long time may compromise the efficiency and effectiveness of the officer as a result of an excessive workload but the Court has no alternative solution but to rely on Mr. Stanley Mono until such time when the Council of Ministers will recruit a substantive position holder.
+The EAC Management reported that Mr. Stanley Mono has held the position of Court Administrator in acting capacity to-date due to delays by the Council of Ministers to approve recruitment of a substantive position holder.
+The Management also concurs with the audit finding that acting for such a long time may compromise the efficiency and effectiveness of the officer because of an excessive workload but the Court has no alternative solution but to rely on Mr. Stanley Mono until such time when the Council of Ministers will recruit a substantive position holder.